Stoll Keenon Ogden PLLC | Advertising Material

 Steven B. Loy

-Steven has practiced at every level of United States jurisprudence including at every state court level, every federal court level, and before local, state and federal administrative agencies.
-He is co-chair of the Business Litigation and Intellectual Property Practice Groups at Stoll Keenon Ogden.
+Steven has practiced at every level of United States jurisprudence including at every state court level, every federal court level, and before local, state, and federal administrative agencies.
+He is co-chair of the Intellectual Property Practice Group at Stoll Keenon Ogden.

 In his practice, Steven had the unique honor of arguing a case before the U.S. Supreme Court in December 2013.
 The case, Static Control Components, Inc. v.
 Lexmark International, Inc., determined who has standing to sue for false advertising under the Lanham Act, a federal trademark statute.